Letters of administration (without a will)

 Applying for letters of administration (intestacy)

-The application process is similar to that for a grant of probate, except a will doesn’t need to be provided.
+The application process is similar to that for a grant of probate, except there will not be a valid will.

 You must provide the following documents in your application.